edelstone/tints-and-shades/README.md

 ### Complementary

-Adds one new palette using the hue directly opposite the base color (180°), producing the strongest contrast and clear visual separation.
+Adds one palette using the hue directly opposite the base color (180°), producing the strongest contrast and clear visual separation.

 ### Split complementary